Midfield Terminal Building - Abu Dhabi International Airport (MTB-ADIA)

 Client Mandated BIM Requirements for Tender and Construction

-Advanced Implementation of BIM for infrastructure
+Advanced Implementation of BIM in infrastructure projects

 Participants of our Global BIM Management for Infrastructure Projects Master's Program